Getting Started

 - docker-compose.yml

-config.yml— Project name, build strategy, health checks (reference)servers.yml— Servers and environment variables (reference)docker/— Docker Compose stack and Dockerfiles
+config.yml— Project name, build strategy, health checks (reference)servers.yml— Servers and environment variables (reference)docker/— Docker Compose stack, accessories, and Dockerfilehooks/— Pre/post build and deploy hook scripts (reference)

 Deploy